Best Home Security Systems for Garages in 2026

 Security Cameras

 Security cameras are another obvious component.
 We recommend using them whether you’re securing a tiny home or designing a security system for a large house.
-Cameras not only trigger alarms but can also deter intruders with lights and sirens.
+Cameras not only trigger alarms but can also deter intruders with lights, sirens, and two-way audio features.

 Vivint Outdoor Camera Pro